For a complete overview, see also the 2021 Elector’s Guide.

 - You meet one of the following conditions:

-- You have been domiciled in Pointe-Claire, and in Quebec, for at least 6 months;
+- You are domiciled in Pointe-Claire and have been domiciled in Québec for at least six months;

 - You have been, for at least 12 months, the owner of an immovable or the occupant of a business establishment in Pointe-Claire;